It was when Tarik Walker was hurt that Baltimore Bays coach Kevin Healey saw the true nature of his hobbled star. Healey liked what he saw.

 Site: UMBC Stadium

 Outlook: The Bays, 4-9 and seventh in the U.S. Interregional Soccer League's Atlantic Division with six games remaining, still have a chance to qualify for the four-team playoffs.
-Washington (7-4) is coming off a 3-2 win over the Charlotte Eagles.
+Tonight's game and the game tomorrow night (vs. Columbia Heat), are critical because both teams are ahead of the Bays in the standings.
+Washington, 7-4 and fifth in the division, is coming off a 3-2 win over the Charlotte Eagles.
+The Mustangs lost to the Bays in overtime in May.
+Washington is led by Leonel Suazo, No. 7 in the 72-team league with 13 goals.
+Two former Bays, Steve Powers and John Stroud, play for the Mustangs.
 The first 400 youngsters 16 and under will receive free World Cup pins.
+All fans will be eligible for the raffle of a ball autographed by soccer's legendary Pele.